marrone-dantas/locked-on-video/README.md

 </p>

 We get each video and extract all the frames; on each frame, we detect the faces.
 With the faces detect, we set the center of the faces and calculate the variance between consecutive frames.
-With the variance, we translate the images to the original center (the position the face on the first frame).
-Since we translate the image, we can get an image border, so to get a clear image, we crop the video.
+With the face positions variance, we translate the images to the original center (the position the face on the first frame).
+Witht he translate image, we can get a black border, to avoid this, we crop the video.

 # Requiriments